smsohan/smsohan.github.com/source/_posts/2021-04-23-architecture-mongodb.markdown

 If you followed the Redis post, what would you say are the top 3 architectural differences between MongoDB and Redis?
 Can you reason about the why behind the differences?

 Based on MongoDB's architecture, where do you see a potential bottleneck that can affect scaling a MongoDB cluster?
-What options do you have to work around?
+What options do you have to workaround?